DigiScore/neoscore/doc/western/multi_staff_objects.rst

 Braces
 ------

 Staff system braces can be created with the :obj:`.Brace` class.
-Braces are automatically right-aligned to their given position and, like :obj:`.SystemLine`\ s, they appear at the beginning of every staff system after their placement.
+Like :obj:`.SystemLine`\ s, they appear at the beginning of every staff system once created.

 .. rendered-example::